 Agents know this and - no matter what your genre - a strong premise is essential to selling a book.
 Given any two broadly similar manuscripts, agents will almost always pick the one with the sttongest central concept.

 The next huge essential for any novelist is a story that simply forces the reader to keep turning pages - and fortunately there are definite rules about how to achieve this.
-The two crucial rules are:
+The three crucial rules are:

-B) If a particular chapter doesn't advance the story in a specific way, you have to delete that chapter.
+C) If a particular chapter doesn't advance the story in a specific way, you have to delete that chapter.

 Sounds simple?
 Well, actually, the principles aren't that hard to understand, although executing the advice can a wee bit trickier.
 Meantime, we suggest you go into the subject in a bit more depth via our main plotting advice, some useful follow-up advice - and guest blogger Gary Gibson's magnificently illuminating suggestions about what to do when you hit a problem.